JeffreyRodriguez/Liberator12k/README.md

 Sometimes it's easier and *much* cheaper to find certain parts in metric, that's especially true for little stainless pins.
 3/32" is just under 2.5mm, and a \#39 drill bit is just over 2.5mm.

+### You Can DIY Everything
+You can fabricate all the required parts yourself - the documentation, jigs, and templates are included in the project files.

+If you intend to DIY everything, you'll need more tools.
+There's not a lot of "machining" required - a couple tapped holes in flat plate and square rods.
+A cold saw or metal band saw are ideal for cutting the tubing and rods to size.
+If you're using Schedule 40 pipe, a pipe cutter is just the ticket.

+I would strongly recommend a drill press if you're doing it all by yourself, but you *could get by* with some printed fixtures, jigs, and templates.
+A CNC waterjet/laser/plasma/mill will make life a lot easier later on, but with elbow grease and determination all things are possible.

+Some designs may require more advanced tooling, see that specific documentation for more details.
+Notably, the revolver needs a lathe and TIG.

+#### This Is Spiral Tap
+Those bulk pack taps are called "hand taps" and they suck.
+If you scrap a part with a broken tap, you're already worse off than if you'd just bought a good tap in the first place.

+Spend a few bucks on a Spiral Point or Spiral Flute tap.
+I like spiral point, myself.
+You only need one, but buy two just in case.

 <!-- NEW PAGE -->
 ### Metric and/or Inch